pan-webis-de/pan-code/clef23/profiling-cryptocurrency-influencers/baselines/README.md

-Random Baseline for the shared task on Profiling Cryptocurrency Influencers with Few-shot Learning at PAN23
+# Random Baseline for the shared task on Profiling Cryptocurrency Influencers with Few-shot Learning at PAN23

+# Create docker imagen and Tira submission